fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 PHP warning when trying to output information for recurring shipping packages.
+* Fixed: Fatal error when trying to change the translation file loaded for language variations on versions of WordPress prior to 6.6.0.

 = 4.0.0 - 2024-12-11 =